UnitedHealth Group Incorporated

 UNH

-UnitedHealth Group is a leading health benefits provider in the Healthcare Plans industry.
+UnitedHealth Group is a leading health benefits and services company in the hospital and medical service plans industry.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily